Criminal Offense Overview

 In a federal court case, many factors can negatively impact the outcome of your case, such as having multiple charges for related or unrelated offenses.
 Therefore, the penalties for an offense can increase.
 For instance, in the case of child pornography possession, the defendant is already facing severe punishment.
 Nevertheless, the sentence can increase for various reasons that are part of the underlying offense.
 The relationship between the defendant and the child in the case can affect the defendant’s final sentencing.
 If convicted of a federal offense, the defendant will have to serve their sentence in federal prison.

 Regardless of the situation, retaining an attorney should be your first choice.
 Federal sentencing and penalties are much harsher and sever.
 Having an experienced, qualified, and assertive lawyer represent you is in your best interest.

 Type of Criminal Offenses

-The Gonzalez Law Group, PLLC represents people facing misdemeanor or felony charges for such criminal offenses as:
+The Gonzalez Law Group represents people facing misdemeanor or felony charges for such criminal offenses as:

 - Drug Trafficking – 21 U.S.C. § 841 states the federal laws for manufacturing, distributing, or possession of a controlled substance or counterfeit substance.
 Drug offenses/trafficking can fall under both federal and state jurisdictions because you are crossing state lines.